nextflow-io/nextflow/docs/config.md

 nextflow run main.nf -params-file pipeline_params.yml
 ```

 The `-params-file` option loads parameters for your Nextflow pipeline from a JSON or YAML file.
 Parameters defined in the file are equivalent to specifying them directly on the command line.
-For example:
+For example, instead of specifying parameters on the command line:

 ```bash
 nextflow run main.nf --alpha 1 --beta foo
 ```

-The above parameters can be represented in YAML format:
+Parameters can be represented in YAML format:

 ```yaml
 alpha: 1
 beta: 'foo'
 ```

-The same parameters can be represented in JSON format:
+Or in JSON format:

 ```json
 {